Social mobility, across all-terrain.

 Equally at home on the country estate or in the City, the RR became a familiar sight amid the more fashionable streets of Britain’s metropolitan thoroughfares, proving itself a surprisingly capable urban dweller.
 So while the car had been developed to a very specific brief, much (again) like the Mini, it ended up appealing to a very different type of owner.
 Despite, or perhaps because of its unwavering sales success, and its lack of meaningful competition, British Leyland allowed it to stagnate, both in developmental and build integrity terms, it being a full decade before any really significant improvements were made.

 The most obvious of these being the addition of a four-door version, which quickly supplanted the two-door.
 The provision of automatic transmission and an improved manual gearbox further aided refinement, while the addition of a four-cylinder turbo-diesel version in 1986 helped further broaden its appeal, especially in export markets.
 Throughout that decade the Range Rover was pushed ever further upmarket, finally arriving (officially) in the US market in 1987, and proving to be the success story which had hitherto eluded Rover in the land of the free.

-The 1970 Range Rover was and remains a definitive automotive statement.
-An almost perfectly pitched example of industrial design, a feat of engineering craft, a powerful social signifier and a tool of social ambition – Range Rover was all those things, because in essence it was whatever one wanted it to be.
-But more than anything else, it illustrated in the most eloquent manner, the richness of simplicity.
+The 1970 Range Rover was and remains a defining automotive statement.
+An almost perfectly pitched example of product design, a feat of engineering craft, a powerful social signifier and a tool of ambition – Range Rover was all those things, because in essence it was whatever one wanted it to be.
+But more than anything else, it demonstrated in the most eloquent manner, the richness of simplicity.